Wet watery discharge in pregnancy: What causes it and is it normal?

 Updated on

-While we're all aware of those common pregnancy symptoms like when morning sickness kicks in and pregnancy fatique, wet watery discharge is not a sign of pregnancy that always springs to mind.
+While we're all aware of those common pregnancy symptoms such as morning sickness, a missed period or pregnancy fatigue, wet watery discharge is not a sign of pregnancy that always springs to mind.

-Us women know that vaginal discharge is a very normal part of our mentrual cycle and can change depending on the time of month and if it's ovulation discharge or not.
+However, we also know that vaginal discharge is a very normal part of women's menstrual cycle and can change depending on the time of month, as well as throughout our lives including puberty, pregnancy and menopause.
 Discharge is there to keep our vaginas clean and prevent infection, and it will also do this throughout pregnancy too.

 Why do I have wet watery discharge in pregnancy?

 We all get discharge between our periods and discharge when we're ovulating, but you might notice this discharge becomes heavier when you're pregnant.
-This discharge may also be more watery and milky when you're pregnant and is referred to as leukorrhea.
+It may also be more watery and milky when you're pregnant and is referred to as leukorrhea.

 This watery discharge is usually full of any dead cells and tissue your body no longer needs as your pregnancy develops, which is why it can get heavier as your pregnancy progresses.
 A heavier flow of discharge towards the end of your third trimester may even indicate that you'll soon be in labour.

-You might feel it in your underwear, so you may want to wear some panty liners to feel a bit more comfortable, especially if it begins to get heavier.
+While it is normal, you might feel it in your underwear which can be uncomfortable so you may want to wear some panty liners, especially if it begins to get heavier.

 pregnant woman on toilet seat